LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Style
 -----------------------------------
 RAJA enforces style within the ``src`` and ``include`` directories using clang-format, major version 14.
-Formatting will be enforced on pull requests through CI, and it is up to the contributor to guarantee that their code is in compliance with the clang-format settings specified within ``.clang-format``.
+Formatting will be enforced on pull requests through CI.
+The contributor must guarantee that their code is in compliance with the clang-format settings specified within ``.clang-format``.
 To make this easy, RAJA has provided two options for applying clang-format: